We encourage you to familiarize yourself with how the security permissions in IT Glue work.

-Permissions to assets within an organization can be managed by end users with editing rights.
+Permissions to assets within an organization can be managed by end users with editing right sand access to the containing organization.
 One of two security levels can be applied:

 - Same permissions as the containing organization.
-The default option.
+This is the default option.

 - Restrict access to specific groups and users only.
-An elevated security level.
-Allows certain items to be secured beyond the default permissions inherited from the organization.
+This is an elevated security level.
+Only users with access to the organization can be chosen.

 To apply stricter permissions to specific assets in IT Glue:

 - Create a new asset, or to change permissions on an existing item, open the item and click Edit.